minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-add.rst

 .. mc-cmd:: --secret-key
    :optional:

    The secret key to associate with the new account.
-Omit to let MinIO autogenerate a random value.
+   Omit to let MinIO autogenerate a random 40 character value.

 Global Flags